Donnie Wahlberg

-Donald Edmond Wahlberg Jr. (born August 17, 1969) is an American singer, actor and producer.
+Donald Edmond Wahlberg Jr. (born August 17, 1969) is an American singer, actor, and producer.
 He is a founding member of the boy band New Kids on the Block.
-Outside music, he has starred in the TV drama series Blue Bloods as NYPD Detective Danny Reagan and has had roles in the Saw films, Zookeeper (2011), Dreamcatcher (2003), The Sixth Sense (1999), Righteous Kill (2008) and Ransom (1996), as well as the role of Carwood Lipton in the World War II miniseries Band of Brothers.
+He has starred in the TV drama series Blue Bloods and Boston Blue as NYPD and later Boston Police Department Detective Danny Reagan and has had roles in the Saw films, Zookeeper (2011), Dreamcatcher (2003), The Sixth Sense (1999), Righteous Kill (2008), and Ransom (1996), as well as the role of Carwood Lipton in the World War II miniseries Band of Brothers.

 From 2002 to 2003, he starred in the crime drama Boomtown.
 He was also an executive producer of the TNT reality television show Boston's Finest (2013).
 He was nominated for Choice Scream at the 2006 Teen Choice Awards for his work in the Saw films.
 He has also produced and starred in Rock This Boat, Donnie Loves Jenny and Return of the Mac on Pop TV.
 Wahlberg also produced and starred in the A&E reality series Wahlburgers, which earned him two Primetime Emmy Award nominations.
 He is the older brother of actor Mark Wahlberg and younger brother of actor Robert Wahlberg, film producer Jim Wahlberg, and chef Paul Wahlberg.